caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 If you, on the other hand, are willing to spend a few hrs/days in learning how to do a little installation and coding yourself and have no problems with the service level of a Raspberry Pi 3 (it is not as failsafe as other controllers) you might find a perfect environment with openHAB2 for your low cost, very flexible and continuously improving home automation environment.

 ## Introduction:
 This tutorial is targeting beginners like me to get a step by step guideline to get all the things installed.
 Since I am no coding expert and have no experience in Raspberry and Raspbian I am trying to go through the things step by step, so you should be able to get everything done, even without exactly having to go into all the details.
-That is one of the reasons I am also using the graphical GUI PIXEL for Raspbian since I think it makes it easier for the beginners to get started (and you might want to use PIXEL anyway when you are using the Raspberry 7” display as interface for your home automation controller)
+That is one of the reasons I am also using the graphical GUI PIXEL for Raspbian since I thing it makes it easier for the beginners to get started (and you might want to use PIXEL anyway when you are using the Raspberry 7” display as interface for your home automation controller)
 This tutorial is also based on **having a Windows PC** to support the setup process.
 You might be able to completely do it without the support of an extra PC, if you can get a MicroSD card with a pre-installed Raspbian OS and use the display options (the Raspberry 7” display or HDMI Display) for the Raspberry.

 ***DISCLAIMER: